aws-samples/amazon-sagemaker-fraud-detection/README.md

 ### Lab description

-This lab demonstrates three different ML algorithms used on for identifying fraudelent transactions on the same dataset:
+This lab demonstrates three different ML algorithms used for identifying fraudelent transactions on the same dataset:
 - SageMaker XGBoost
 - AutoEncoders
 - Neural Networks